NREL/EnergyPlus/design/FY2018/NFP_GHE_Load_Aggregation.md

 EnergyPlus was used to generate two sets of annual loads.
 One load set consists of balanced heating and cooling loads, and the other set consists of imbalanced heating and cooling loads.
 The simulations were also ran for 1 and 5 years for each of the load cases, resulting in a total of four simulations for each variation of the parametric study.

-The simulations were compared against simulations for each of the four load and simulation variations using no load aggregation method.
+The simulations were compared against simulations for each of the four load and simulation variations using a "no-aggregation" method which kept all hourly loads from the entire simulation.
 The results from these simulations gives the baseline for comparing the results of the parametric runs.

 Figures 1 and 2 below show the single-year balanced and imbalanced simulation results.
 The plots show the fraction of the non-aggregated simulation time on the vertical axis.
 The root-mean squared error of the mean GHE fluid temperature is plotted on the horizontal axis.